sillsdev/config-r/README.md

 ![config-r](https://user-images.githubusercontent.com/8448/147490475-b4d6d3bd-85a5-4ccd-941e-7f6926cc8089.png)

-A react library for a settings UI similar to that of Chrome.
-Uses formik.
+A React library for a settings UI similar to that of Chrome.

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-> :warning: This is a side project that I work on once in a while, and isn't ready for use yet.
+> :warning: We ship this as part of our [product](https://github.com/BloomBooks/BloomDesktop), but some features (search and nested screens) have not made it to production yet.
+In addition, we may make visual changes over time.
+Finally, the only documentation is the code and the storybook stories.

 ## Screenshots